-The society's total outstanding interest rate risk (matching risk) is a weighting of fixed-income assets' fixed-interest period and the promised pension payments including the guaranteed rate on members' savings until they are paid.
+The society's total outstanding interest rate risk (matching risk) is a weighting of fixed-income assets and the promised pension payments including the guaranteed rate on members' savings until they are paid.
 Matching risk is defined as the interest rate risk that can be calculated as the difference between the duration of all assets including interest rate derivatives and the duration of the pension liabilities.
 Outstanding matching risk is measured as interest rate risk cover.
 Interest rate risk cover in accordance with the Board's decision should not be less than 30% and be continuously adjusted to development of the solvency ratio and the need for interest rate risk hedging of issued commitments.
-Interest rate risk cover amounts to 33.0% (35.6).
+Interest rate risk cover amounts to 52.7%.
+There is considerable uncertainty about which discounting method should be applied in future.
+The draft new rules obtained from work within the EU mean that today's method will probably be replaced by a combination of market interest rate and a fixed specified future interest rate.
+In 2012 the society changed its calculation method, compared with previous years, and calculates the interest rate risk coverage based on a model that uses market interest rate for the next 10 years and subsequently successive adjustment to a fixed macro rate of 4.2%.
+Adjustment after the 10-year point is calculated using a generally accepted calculation method, the Smith-Wilson technique.